 The Attention Deficit Hyperactivity Disorder (ADHD) isn’t just a condition suffered by kids, teens and adults can also face this condition.
 This results in the lack of attention and alertness needed to accomplish a certain task.
 Such thing drastically affects work performance and the academic standing of a worker or student.
 Most of the time, people who have ADHD will ask for a prescription from their doctors for certain drugs.
-But aside from the potent Adderall and Ritalin, there are nootropic options for people with ADHD with less harsh side effects.
+But aside from the potent Adderall and Ritalin, there are other best nootropics for focus with fewer side effects.

 Why skip Adderall, Ritalin, and the likes?